rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.8.0.txt

 =========
 The database schema and the format in which persistent messages are stored have both changed since the last release (1.7.2).
-When starting, the RabbitMQ server will detect the existance of an old database and will move it to a backup location, before creating a fresh, empty database, and will log a warning.
+When starting, the RabbitMQ server will detect the existence of an old database and will move it to a backup location, before creating a fresh, empty database, and will log a warning.
 If your RabbitMQ installation contains important data then we recommend you contact